Sambucus canadensis

 -

-American elderberry is a woody, deciduous shrub or small tree, 9 to 12 feet tall and 6 to 10 feet wide, that is native to North America, Venezuela, and Brazil.
+American elderberry is a woody, deciduous shrub or small tree, 5 to 12 feet tall and 6 to 10 feet wide, that is native to North America, Venezuela, and Brazil.
 It is a member of the Adoxaceae (muskroot) family.
 It can be found in all areas of North Carolina along streams, marshes, moist forests, and disturbed areas.
-The genus name may be derived from sambuco, the Italian word for elder bush.
+The genus name may be derived from sambuco, the Italian word for the elder bush.

 Insects, Diseases, and Other Plant Problems: It has some susceptibility to canker, powdery mildew, leaf spot, borers, spider mites, and aphids.
-Its branches are susceptible to damage from high winds and from heavy snow or ice in winter.
+Its branches are susceptible to damage from high winds and heavy snow or ice in winter.
 It can be weedy.

 VIDEO created by Grant L. Thompson for “Trees, Shrubs, and Woody Vines for Landscaping” a plant identification course offered by the Department of Horticulture at Iowa State University.